How would you explain your job to someone who doesn’t know VFX?

 What's something you wish people knew about what you do?

-Visual effects is a huge team effort - involving the intersection of so many artistic and technical disciplines.
-With an international team, I'm often collaborating with people from all different walks of life.
-A five second effect in a movie, that you may or may not notice, can be the result of dozens if not hundreds of human beings all working together, bringing so many branches of knowledge and experience to that one moment.
+Visual effects is a huge team effort - involving many artistic disciplines, and people collaborating from all different walks of life.
+A 5-second effect in a movie that you may or may not notice is usually the result of dozens, if not hundreds of people working together in sync, towards a singular creative vision.

 What is something that excites you about your career?

-While the sky is often the limit in terms of possibilities with visual effects, the rubber eventually meets the road, and those ideas need to be seen onscreen and married to any footage that was shot.
-That moment is what I love about visual effects - creating with a lot of smart and talented people, solving interesting and unique problems along the way.
-Despite technology constantly changing and evolving the way we work, the guiding principles of visual effects, and art in general, remain the same.
+While the sky is often the limit in terms of possibilities in VFX, at some point those possibilities need to be realized, and then married to the footage that was shot - which leads all kinds of interesting and creative problem-solving.
+And despite technology constantly changing and improving, the guiding principles of VFX, and art in general, will always remain the same.

 Are you learning anything new?

-Visual effects involve so many artistic disciplines, along with ever-changing technology and methodology.
-Visual effects is also often an interface with reality, so I am always learning something new from one side or the other.
-On the artist side, I am practicing painting and studying light and form, on the technical side I am learning Houdini and pipeline / task automation, and on the real world side I am studying the anatomy of the chest cavity and heart, behavioral characteristics of white tailed deer, city planning in 1860s Chicago, whatever bespoke knowledge the job entails.
+VFX involves so many artistic disciplines, along with ever-changing technology.
+VFX is also an interface with reality, so I am always learning something new from one side or the other.
+On the artist side I am painting and practicing light and form, on the technical side I am learning Houdini and pipeline tech, and on the real world side I am studying cardiac anatomy, behavioral characteristics of certain animals, city planning in the 1860s, whatever knowledge the job entails.

 What do you like to do outside of work?